 Focus Key points/actions Objectives • Continue to support lwi concerns and monitor the situation.
 Reasons • To address and resolve all concerns.
 Monitor all positive and negative changes.
-Actions The lwi liaison will continue updating mana whenua groups on Watercare's plan and approach to Stage 6.
+Actions 1.
+The Iwi liaison will continue updating mana whenua groups on Watercare's plan and approach to Stage 6.